-Houston Ballet Showcases Three Choreographers in MODERN MASTERS, Now thru 6/1
+Houston Ballet to Showcase Three Choreographers in MODERN MASTERS, 5/22-6/1

 Houston Ballet will hold a free Dance Talk on Wednesday, May 14 from 6:00-7:00 pm at the Houston Ballet Center for Dance, 601 Preston Street focusing on The Four Temperaments and In the middle, somewhat elevated.
 The event features former principal dancer Mireille Hassenboehler who will moderate a discussion with Judith Fugate, a former New York City Ballet dancer who is staging George Balanchine's The Four Temperaments, and Kathryn Bennetts, who is setting Williams Forsythe's In the middle, somewhat elevated.
 The event is open to the public, and no ticket is required.